6 Requirements for schools managing absence

 ALSO

-Truancy (that is, where the student is absent from school due to their disobedience and not due to any fault of the parent) is a reasonable excuse for a parent.
+Truancy (that is, where the student is absent from school due to their disobedience and not due to any fault of the parent) is a reasonable explanation for a parent.
 In deciding to accept this explanation a principal must consider:

 - the age of the student